CosmWasm/cw-plus/packages/storage-plus/README.md

 ## IndexedMap

-In cosmwasm-plus, there's currently one example of `IndexedMap` usage, in the `cw721-base` contract.
+In cw-plus, there's currently one example of `IndexedMap` usage, in the `cw721-base` contract.
 Let's use it to illustrate `IndexedMap` definition and usage.

 ### Definition